nipoppy/nipoppy/README.md

             - Run `stage_1` and `stage_2` with [run_bids_conv.py](workflow/bids_conv/run_bids_conv.py) with additional `--test_run` flag.

 ### 6. Run BIDS validator
-   - Make sure you have the appropriate HeuDiConv container in your [global configs](./workflow/global_configs.json)
+   - Make sure you have the appropriate HeuDiConv container in your `<DATASET_ROOT>/proc/global_configs.json`
    - Use [run_bids_val.sh](workflow/bids_conv/scripts/run_bids_val.sh) to check for errors and warnings
         - Sample command: `run_bids_val.sh <bids_dir> <log_dir>`
         - Alternatively if your machine has a browser you can also use an online [validator](https://bids-standard.github.io/bids-validator/)